krashautomation/workphotopro-full/docs/AUDIO_RECORDING_IMPLEMENTATION.md

 # Audio Recording Implementation Guide

+## Overview

+**Note**: Video recording currently uses `expo-camera` (CameraView.recordAsync), but audio-only recording requires `expo-av` which provides the Audio.Recording API.
+This is a different library optimized for audio recording.

 ## Step 1: Install Dependencies

 ```bash
 npx expo install expo-av
 ```

+**Why expo-av?**
+- `expo-camera` is for video recording with camera
+- `expo-av` provides `Audio.Recording` API specifically for audio-only recording
+- Better audio quality and control for voice messages

 ## Step 2: Appwrite Database Setup

 ### Create/Update Messages Collection

+**Note**: Following the existing pattern (photos use `imageUrl`, videos use `videoFileId`), audio messages will be detected by checking if `audioFileId` exists.
+No `messageType` field needed - message types are inferred from which fields are present.

 1. Go to Appwrite Console → Databases → Your Database → Collections → `messages`
 2. Add new attributes if they don't exist: